Iterative Qubit Coupled Cluster using only Clifford circuits: Discussion

+Algorithms for state preparation, in the context of quantum algorithms, aim at preparing quantum states where their quality is \textit{neither too high nor too low}~\cite{fomichev2023initial}.
+This implies that the generated state should be significantly improvable, while also being close enough to the target state to ensure a high probability of success.

+This task should be accomplished within the available classical computational resources and must produce states with a significant overlap with the target state.
+If the overlap is negligible, the probability of successful QPE decreases, increasing the likelihood that the initial state will project onto an undesired state.
+Consequently, additional QPE runs will be required to correct this result, increasing the quantum computational cost.
+Fig.~\ref{fig:overlaps} illustrates the overlap computation of Clifford iQCC runs with the eigenstate corresponding to the lowest eigenvalue of the diagonalized Hamiltonian of Section~\ref{sec:results_small_systems}.

+For \ce{LiH} and \ce{H2O}, in their relaxed geometry form, the Hartree-Fock state is already an acceptable initial state.
+Although, the Clifford iQCC algorithm is able to improve the overlap towards the desired state, which is the ground state in this case.
+For the stretched \ce{H2O}, the Hartree-Fock state is significantly improved when including the perturbative terms in the Clifford iQCC protocol.
+Including these terms makes the circuit longer, due to the inclusion of primitives derived from the Pauli words within the DIS procedure, which are usually discarded after each iteration.
+If these terms are omitted, the algorithm tends to converge toward a different high-energy state.
+Although the exact reason for this discrepancy remains unknown, this finding highlights the relevance of perturbative terms in multireference systems.
+Furthermore, these results suggest that the Clifford iQCC can be utilized to produce states with arbitrary overlap.

-There are a few avenues that one may use to attenuate the expotential growth of qubit Hamiltonian terms.
-First, most of the Pauli words do not have support on the full Hamiltonian.
+The algorithm still suffers from an exponential growth of the Hamiltonian, thus hindering its scalability.
+There are a few avenues that one may use to attenuate this growth of terms.
+Firstly, most of the Pauli words do not have support on the full Hamiltonian.
 It may be possible to restrict the DIS such that the rank of candidate Pauli words must be smaller than a particular value.
 In this case, one can compress the Hamiltonian by evaluating the expectation values of qubits not involved in the candidate Pauli word $\mathcal{P}_{m}$.
-With a Hartee-Fock reference state, any Hamiltonian term that measures the uninvolved qubits in the Pauli $X$ or $Y$ operator basis will have a zero expectation value, and so can be efficiently removed from the calculation.
-In fact, every chosen $\mathcal{P}_m$ acts on no more than 4 qubits for all three example calculations.

-Another technique is to explore the possibility of adding multiple generators on the final step.
+With a Hartree-Fock reference state, any Hamiltonian term that measures the uninvolved qubits in the Pauli $X$ or $Y$ operator basis will have a zero expectation value, and so can be efficiently removed from the calculation.
+Secondly, another technique is to explore the possibility of adding multiple generators on the final step.
 As long as the added Pauli words commute, the order in which you add the generator does not affect the resulting circuit nor the transformed qubit Hamiltonian.
+Finally, the ILC procedure, described in Section~\ref{sec:gen_anticom_gen}, could also be performed as a pre-processing step before initializing Clifford iQCC as it is also classical pre-processing algorithm to attenuate qubit Hamiltonian growth during the initial steps.